blockades/mmt_resources/research/security_shamirs.md

 ### Revoking shares if trust in a custodian is lost

-Suppose we loose trust in one person holding a shard.
+Suppose we loose trust in one person holding a share.
 This might be because they had their computer stolen.
 Or maybe we had a really bad argument with them.
 Or maybe we found out they weren't the person they were claiming to be.

 In Shamir's original paper he states that one of the great advantages of the scheme is that it is possible to create as many distinct sets of shares as you like without needing to modify the secret.
 Each set of shares is incompatible with the other sets.
 Using [Glenn Rempe's implementation](https://github.com/grempe/secrets.js), if we run the share method several times with the same secret, we get each time a different set of shares.
 When generating a new set, an extra check could be done to rule out the extremely improbable case that an identical set had been generated.

-This means in a conventional secret sharing scenario (imagine the shares are written on paper and given to the custodians), we could simply give new shards to the custodians we do still trust and ask them to destroy the old ones.
-This would make the shard belonging to the untrusted person become useless.
+This means in a conventional secret sharing scenario (imagine the shares are written on paper and given to the custodians), we could simply give new shares to the custodians we do still trust and ask them to destroy the old ones.
+This would make the share belonging to the untrusted person become useless.

 In our case, we are using Secure-Scuttlebutt's immutable log, and have no way of destroying a message.
 A solution we are considering, is to use ephemeral keys which are used only for a particular share and can be deleted at will.